Shares for employees

 A share option is a right granted to an employee to acquire shares in a company.
 You can decide to issue the shares at no cost to the employee, or you can set a predetermined purchase price.

-Any gain an employee makes on the exercise, assignment, or release of a share option they must pay:
+Any gain an employee makes on the exercise, assignment, or release of a share option is subject to:

-The employee must pay Relevant Tax on a Share Option within 30 days of the exercise.
+The employee was a chargeable person and had pay Relevant Tax on a Share Option (RTSO) within 30 days of the exercise.
 Your employee’s obligations are outlined in Employment related shares.

-Share options are not taxed through the Pay As You Earn (PAYE) system on exercise.
-You must not deduct IT, USC or PRSI through payroll on any gain arising from the exercise of share options.
-Employer PRSI is not due on share option gains.
+Share options exercised on, or after, 1 January 2024 are taxed through the PAYE system.
+Your employee is no longer a chargeable person.
+You must deduct Income Tax, USC and PRSI through payroll on any gain arising from the exercise of share options.
+Employer PRSI is not due on share option gains, subject to certain conditions.

-If you make a cash payment to your employee to release a share option, then you must operate PAYE on this payment in the normal manner.
+If you make a cash payment to your employee to release a share option, then you must operate PAYE (including Employer PRSI) in the normal manner.

 Reporting requirements

-You must report the grant, exercise, assignment or release of an option on the Form RSS1.
+You must report the grant, exercise, assignment or release of an option on Form RSS1.

-For more information please see Share reporting obligations.
+For further information, please see Share reporting obligations.

 Next: Key Employee Engagement Programme (KEEP)